codelassey/cybersecurity-labs/README.md

 ## About This Repository
+I'm actively retaking and documenting labs here.
 This repository contains structured labs from my cybersecurity learning journey, including labs from Cisco especially, and other platforms like TryHackMe, etc.

-## Contents
-- Cisco Labs

 ## Status
 > **Labs are being uploaded gradually.**

 ## How to Use
-Navigate through folders based on the module.
+Navigate through the folders.
+The folder names represent the module.